 There are many benefits of using wood mulch on plants:

 - It improves the quality of the solid by segregating the clay and enabling the movement of water and air through the soil.

-- Mulch can help your plants survive during the drought period as it controls the water quantity being evaporated from the soil/
+- Mulch can help your plants survive during drought as it controls the water quantity being evaporated from the soil.

-- It reduces the growth of weed, and the weed that ends up growing is easier to pull out.
+- It reduces weed growth, and the weed that ends up growing is easier to pull out.

 - It acts as a layer of insulation on the top, maintaining coolness in the summer.

 But when making mulch, make sure you use untreated wood.
 Otherwise, the toxic compounds in finished and wood treatments may leach into the soil and pollute it.

 One of the best ways to make use of old wood is to reuse it.
 Wood is referred to as a building material for a specific reason.
 It is an excellent source for building different structures, from decorative structures in the garden to furniture.

 Treated wood like railroad ties and utility poles are especially good for repurposing.
 They can come in handy in constructing fences, bridges, barriers, etc. They can even be used to control erosion, albeit posing a slight risk of water contamination.